 The city of Jorhat is well connected by rail, road and air transport.
 There is an airport at Jorhat named Rowriah Airport.
-Jorhat is connected to Mariani Junction through rail track.
+Jorhat is connected to Mariani Junction through the rail track.
 And the road connectivity is also quite strong with National Highway 37 passing through the district.

-The city of Jorhat is 314 kms from Guwahati by National Highway 37.
+The city of Jorhat is 314 km from Guwahati by National Highway 37.
 This road connects lower Assam with upper Assam as well as North Arunachal Pradesh and Nagaland.
 If a tourist plans to explore the upper Assam area, Jorhat can be a good base.

 What to see

 Dhekiakhowa Bornamghar – Located at Dhekiakhowa village 3.5 km off the National Highway 37.
-It is one of the famous Bor namghar (place of worship) in Assam, established by saint/reformer Madhabdev in 1461.
+It is one of the famous Bor Namghar (place of worship) in Assam, established by saint/reformer Madhabdev in 1461.
 It took around 42 years to complete the grand structure.

 Sukapha Samannay Kshetra – Located 20 km away from the Jorhat town the Sukapa Samannay Kshetra is laid in the fond memory of the first Ahom king of Assam, Sukapha.

 Cinnamora Tea Estate - This tea estate is located 10 km away from Jorhat town.
-This is first tea garden of Assam established by Maniram Dewan in 1850.
+This is the first tea garden of Assam established by Maniram Dewan in 1850.